Harkirat19/Pet-Adopt-Mobile-App/README.md

 ## Project Description
 Our project focuses on developing a Pet Adoption Mobile App to connect potential adopters with animals and streamline the adoption process.
-The app features detailed pet profiles, advanced search filters, and direct adoption applications.
+The app features detailed  User registration and Profile creation, Pet profiles, Advanced search filters and Option to Chat with pet owners.
 Users can save favorite pets, explore matches, and post pets for adoption if they wish to give them away.

+### User Registration and Profile Creation
+Implement a user-friendly registration process allowing adopters to create personal profiles.
+Enable users to save their preferences and receive personalized pet recommendations.

 ### Pet Profiles
 Detailed profiles for each pet, including images, age, breed, and health status, are displayed to help potential adopters learn about the animals available for adoption.
 This feature allows adopters to find pets that best match their preferences and lifestyle.

-### User Registration and Profile Creation
-Implement a user-friendly registration process allowing adopters to create personal profiles.
-Enable users to save their preferences and receive personalized pet recommendations.

 ### Advanced Pet Search and Filtering
 Introduce advanced search filters (e.g., species, breed, age, size, location) to help users find pets that match their criteria.